oravirt/ansible-oracle/README.md

 **oradb-manage-db**

-This role creates/deletes databases
+This role statefully manages the lifecycle of a database
-- Generates a responsefile to be used by dbca
+- Manages the db using the **oracle_db** module
-- Creates the db using dbca
+- Maintains archivelog/force_logging True/False

 _**oradb-create (deprecated - use oradb-manage-db instead)**_